seds-celestia-simulations/Penrose/docs/penrose_plan.md

 The development of Penrose proceeds along two parallel tracks.

-The CPU and GPU implementations are intentionally developed independently during the early stages, allowing each to optimize for its own objectives.
+The Scientific Framework and Realtime rendering engine implementations are intentionally developed independently during the early stages, allowing each to optimize for its own objectives.

-- The CPU evolves into a scientific General Relativity framework.
+- The Scientific Framework evolves into a scientific General Relativity framework.
-- The GPU evolves into a modular real-time visualization engine.
+- The Realtime Rendering Engine evolves into a modular real-time visualization engine.

 Only after both architectures mature do they begin sharing common physics abstractions.